joepv/joepv.github.io/wakeup.md

 Every day of the week given by bbb at given time
 ```

-You have to convert the bitmask to weekday's.
+The Hue bridge saves the recurring day's as a bitmask.
+You have to convert this bitmask to weekday's.
 So you can check if the alarm is set for _today_.
 The first step is to convert decimal to a binary.
 I did this with the folowing LUA function:

 ```lua
 function bin(dec)